The Difference Between Animal Welfare and Animal Rights

 To begin with, the American Veterinary Medical Association (AVMA) has taken a formal position defining the difference between the two positions, Animal Rights (AR), and Animal Welfare.
 In fact, they have a detailed Policy on Animal Welfare and Animal Rights.
 Therefore, it states that they cannot endorse the views of AR Groups.
 Here’s a quote from their policy:

-“Animal rights is a philosophical view and personal value characterized by statements by various animal rights groups.
+“Animal rights are a philosophical view and personal value characterized by statements by various animal rights groups.
 Animal welfare and animal rights are not synonymous terms.
-The AVMA wholeheartedly endorses and adopts promotion of animal welfare as official policy; however, the AVMA cannot endorse the philosophical views and personal values of animal rights advocates when they are incompatible with the responsible use of animals for human purposes, such as food, fiber, and research conducted for the benefit of both humans and animals.”
+The AVMA wholeheartedly endorses and adopts the promotion of animal safety and care as official policy; however, the AVMA cannot endorse the philosophical views and personal values of animal rights advocate when they are incompatible with the responsible use of animals for human purposes, such as food, fiber, and research conducted for the benefit of both humans and animals.”